Set Off and Carry Forward of Losses under Income Tax Act

 1. House Property Loss

 As per the new income tax regime, the taxpayer can set off only current year loss from house property against income from house property and not against any other Income.
-Moreover, the taxpayer cannot carry forward house property loss to future years if he/she opts for the new tax regime.
+Moreover, the taxpayer cannot carry forward house property loss to future years if they opt for the new tax regime.

 In the case of a business income, an individual/ HUF cannot set off the brought forward business loss or unabsorbed depreciation.
 Further, they cannot carry forward these B&P losses and unabsorbed depreciation if they relate to deductions/exemptions withdrawn under clause (i) of sub-section (2) of section 115BAC.

-The image below gives a clear understanding of the treatment of losses in the new and old tax regime.
+The image below gives a clear understanding of the treatment of losses in the new and old tax regimes.

 Treatment of Loss in Old and New Tax Regime